 You don't have to sign this document, because it is appended to the terms of service and you agree to it by continuing to use Shopify services.
 This fulfills the requirement of Article 28(3) of the GDPR.
 Shopify is not able to sign an individual agreement with each merchant.

 For Shopify Plus merchants, Shopify has a data processing agreement to cover its processing of personal data.
 Please contact your Merchant Success Manager for more details.

 Download Shopify's GDPR whitepaper

-For more information about how Shopify is working to make sure that it will comply with the GDPR when it takes effect on May 25, and to make sure that you will be in a position to comply in relation to your use of Shopify, download Shopify's GDPR whitepaper document.
+For more information about how Shopify complies with the GDPR, and to make sure that you will be in a position to comply in relation to your use of Shopify, download Shopify's GDPR whitepaper document.